 The Category field is defined in Table 9-47 (Category values).

-The HE Action field is defined in Table 9-421z (HE Action field values).
+The Unprotected HE Action field is defined in Table 9-422aa (Unprotected HE Action field values).

 The HE MIMO Control field is always present in the frame.
 The presence and contents of the HE Compressed Beamforming Report field, HE MU Exclusive Beamforming Report field and HE CQI-only Report field are dependent on the values of Feedback Type subfield of HE MIMO Control field.